onlyquake/xonotic-wiki/Voices_and_sounds.md

 Voices and sounds
 =================

-Each player model should have a .sounds file, named with the syntax <code><name of model><format of mode>\_0.sounds</code>.
-So for Ignis, the sound file would be <code>ignis.iqm\_0.sounds</code>.
+Each player model should have a .sounds file, named with the syntax `<name of model><format of mode>_0.sounds`.
+So for Ignis, the sound file would be `ignis.iqm_0.sounds`.
 This file will give a voice to the player model, allowing it to make noises and so on.

 There are 32 lines in a .sounds file, which looks something like this: